-The NAM Members will be engaged on the theme of the debate of the Sixth Committee this year as adopted by resolution A/67/97 titled "Sharing States' national practices in strengthening the rule of law through access to justice".
-The Movement also encourages States to resort to pacific settlement of dispute mechanisms and tools established under international law, including the International Court of Justice and treaty based courts as well as arbitration as appropriate.
+The Movement also encourages States to resort to pacific settlement of disputes through mechanisms and tools established under international law, including the International Court of Justice and treaty based courts as well as arbitration as appropriate.
 We also call upon the General Assembly and the Security Council to utilise the right conferred to them under article 96 of the Charter of the United Nations to request for advisory opinions on any legal question from the International Court of Justice, whenever appropriate.

-The Non-Aligned Movement recalls its submission on the rule of law and the three main pillars of the United Nations presented to the Secretary-General on 30 May 2014 elaborating the common positions of the Movement on the linkages between the rule of law and human rights, development and peace and security.
+The Non-Aligned Movement recalls its submission on the rule of law and the three main pillars of the United Nations presented to the Secretary-General on 30 May 2014 elaborating the common positions of the Movement on the linkages between the rule of law and human rights, development, and peace and security.
 The NAM Members also reiterates that human rights, the rule of law and democracy are interdependent and mutually reinforcing.
 All States should fulfil their obligations to promote universal respect for and observance and protection of all human rights and fundamental freedoms for all, in accordance with the Charter of the United Nations, the Universal Declaration of Human Rights and other instruments relating to human rights, and international law.

 The Non-Aligned Movement stresses that the purposes and principles of the United Nations Charter and the principles of international law are paramount to peace and security, rule of law, economic development and social progress and human rights for all.
-In this context, the Member States of the United Nations should renew their pledge to uphold, preserve and promote the purposes and principles enshrined in the Charter of the

-United Nations and international law, with the purpose of further advancing towards the achievement of full respect of international law.
+In this context, the Member States of the United Nations should renew their pledge to uphold, preserve and promote the purposes and principles enshrined in the Charter of the United Nations and international law, with the purpose of further advancing towards the achievement of full respect of international law.